Fact sheet: Dredging and Off-site Disposal (Ex situ)— Sediments

 Limitations and Undesirable Effects of the Technology

-• at depths sufficiently great as to hinder equipment effectiveness: mechanical dredging and silt curtains typically have a limit of 8 m and hydraulic dredging becomes difficult after 25 m (ITRC, 2014), and;
+• At depths sufficiently great as to hinder equipment effectiveness: mechanical dredging typically has a limit of 8 metres and hydraulic dredging becomes difficult after 25 metres.

-• Dredging requires large area for stockpiling and dewatering or pre-processing when necessary.
+• Limited areas available for stockpiling, dewatering or pretreatment, when necessary.

-• Excavating may expose anoxic sediment to oxygen, causing major short-term changes in pore-water chemistry with the potential to influence fate and transport of some contaminants, for example methyl mercury generation.
+• Exposure of anoxic sediments to oxygen, causing major short-term changes in pore-water chemistry with the potential to influence the fate and transport of some contaminants.

 Complementary technologies that improve treatment effectiveness